-A. Smoke detectors must be hard-wired and located per code for all construction, either rehabilitation or new.
-Carbon Monoxide Detectors shall be in accordance with NFPA 101 Life Safety Code and NFPA 720.

-NOTE: DCA will not waive this requirement for rehabilitation proposals.

-- B. Fire alarms and sprinklers must meet fire department, state, and local code requirements. - C. Attics must be constructed or rebuilt to meet all current fire and life safety codes for new construction, regardless of the requirements of the local building authority.
-These include draft stop walls, and rated ceiling, floor, and wall assemblies. - D. All through-penetrations of smoke walls, draft stops, and rated assemblies must meet current fire codes for "new" construction. - E. Projects shall be in compliance with all disaster mitigation-related requirements of the latest editions of the applicable mandatory State Minimum Standards as adopted and amended by the Department of community Affairs, and with all local ordinances regarding disaster mitigation.
+- Smoke detectors must be hard-wired and located per code for all construction, either rehabilitation or new.
+Carbon Monoxide Detectors shall be in accordance with NFPA 101 Life Safety Code and NFPA 720. (note: DCA will not waive this requirement for rehabilitation proposals) - Fire alarms and sprinklers must meet fire department, state, and local code requirements. - Attics must be constructed or rebuilt to meet all current fire and life safety codes for new construction, regardless of the requirements of the local building authority.
+These include draft stop walls, and rated ceiling, floor, and wall accessories. - All through-penetrations of smoke walls, draft stops, and rated assemblies must meet current fire codes for "new" construction. - Projects shall be in compliance with all disaster mitigation-related requirements of the latest editions of the applicable mandatory State Minimum Standards as adopted by the Department of Community Affairs, and with all local ordinances regarding disaster mitigation.